MurpheyLab/MurpheyLab.github.io/README.md

 Replace TITLE, AUTHORS, JOURNAL/CONFERENCE, DETAILS, YEAR, and URLs, with the correct information.
 2. If there is no pdf, replace `pdfs/URL.pdf` with a link to the publication and replace the display text `PDF` with `Paper`.
 3. If there is no video, delete the entire `<a ... </a>` surrounding `VIDEO`.
-4. Add the publication to associated Project and People pages by copying and pasting.
+4. Add the publication to the associated Project pages, the People pages of each author, and the Recent Publications list on the home page, by copying and pasting.
 5. See other publications in `publications.html` for reference.

 ---